Charleston Falls 6-1 to Kannapolis

 |

-- Funky Fourth Inning Gives Wilson First Win of Series - Wilson Warbirds

-- Shorebirds Score Three Times in the Ninth, But Fall to Woodpeckers - Delmarva Shorebirds

-- Lubo and Hartshorn Hammer Homers, Pelicans Swat GreenJackets 6-1 - Myrtle Beach Pelicans
+- Pelicans Unleash Seven-Run Seventh Inning Comeback to Topple GreenJackets 7-6 - Myrtle Beach Pelicans

-- FredNats Rally Comes Up Short, RidgeYaks Win 6-3 - Fredericksburg Nationals

 - Charleston Falls 6-1 to Kannapolis - Charleston RiverDogs